Ig-Saad/bmad-test-repo-003/docs/brief.md

 ### MVP Success Criteria

-The MVP will be considered successful when a non-technical product manager can: (1) Create a complete project workspace, (2) Generate a comprehensive artifact suite including market research, business case, PRD, and technical specifications using BMAD methodology, (3) Import Figma designs and generate design specifications in Word format, (4) Collaborate with team members across all artifact types using their preferred document formats, (5) Successfully synchronize all project artifacts with a GitHub repository in both business and technical formats, and (6) Hand off the complete project documentation suite to development teams who can seamlessly continue the workflow in their IDE environment.
-Success is measured by completing this end-to-end comprehensive artifact generation and multi-format workflow within 8 hours for a typical project, with minimal technical support required.
+The MVP will be considered successful when a non-technical product manager can: (1) Complete environment initialization including GitHub repository setup, SharePoint configuration, and MCP integration within 30 minutes, (2) Create a complete project workspace with proper user permissions and collaboration settings, (3) Generate a comprehensive artifact suite including market research, business case, PRD, and technical specifications using BMAD methodology, (4) Import Figma designs and generate design specifications in Word format, (5) Collaborate with team members across all artifact types using their preferred document formats with real-time editing capabilities, (6) Execute the complete approval workflow with stakeholder review and approval tracking, (7) Successfully publish approved documents via automated GitHub check-in and SharePoint publishing using MCP integration, and (8) Hand off the complete project documentation suite to development teams who can seamlessly continue the workflow in their IDE environment.
+Success is measured by completing this end-to-end initialization, artifact generation, approval, and publishing workflow within 8 hours for a typical project, with minimal technical support required and full audit trail documentation.

 ## Post-MVP Vision